ShamariLewis/ShamariLewis/README.md

 ## Full Stack Software Engineer

 ### About Me
 Highly motivated, flexible, and adaptable Software Engineer with a passion for developing scalable, secured web applications.
-I possess a solid foundation in both front-end and back-end development, with proven ability at designing web applications, and creating API's with a strong focus on security and efficiency to connect your data pipelines..
+I possess a solid foundation in both front-end and back-end development, with proven ability at designing web applications, and creating API's with a strong focus on security and efficiency to connect your data pipelines.

 ### Tech Stack
 - **Languages**: JavaScript, TypeScript